whataboutyou-ai/eunomia/docs/get_started/index.md

 ---

 ## What is Eunomia?
-Eunomia is a Python library that allows you to control which data flows into your Large Language Model-based application.
+Eunomia is a Python library that allows you to decouple the authorization logic from the main architecture of your AI Agent.
 It is built and maintained by [What About You][whataboutyou-website], while contributions are welcome from the [community](../community/index.md).